ISSUE 03

 KENNY

-That thinking about the conversation around Asian dads and what they hold in themselves or just that sort of generational behavior that’s molded out of what they were trying to create for future generations and not necessarily for themselves.
+That thinking about the conversation around Asian dads and what they hold in themselves that’s partly generational but maybe molded out of what they were trying to create and not necessarily for themselves.

 EMANUEL